hardikgosai1/builders-hub/toolbox/README.md

 - Reusable components are in `./src/components`
 - Only create shared components when used in multiple places
 - Keep components minimal to reduce dependency complexity
+- Put into shared components only the components that do not depend on anything specific to the tool.
+For example, RequireChainFuji is abstract in relation to state, therefore shared, but RequireChainToolboxL1 requires L1 form to be supplied and some state from a store, so it has to be toolbox-specific
+- It's okay to copy paste and duplicate code if it makes things simpler

 ## Stores
 - Create new stores when state shouldn't be shared with toolbox
 - State persists in localStorage except when it doesn't make sense to do so like in the Wallet store
 - Use derived stores to simplify dependencies (see `useViemChainStore` example)

+## Errors
+- All async errors should be caught with try/catch blocks
+- Use the `showBoundary` function from `useErrorBoundary` to display errors that should block the whole page
+- For errors that shouldn't block the page, handle them locally with state management and UI feedback

 ## CoreViem
 An experimental library that unifies Core wallet transactions and RPC calls.
 Will eventually be released as an SDK.